 - Certified Tumor Registrar (CTR)

 Some organizations, but not all, certify medical records technicians upon passing a standardized national exam.
 Keep in mind that once you're certified, you must continue to take educational courses and renew your certification every few years.

-While on-campus options are available at many junior colleges and vocational schools across the country, an online medical billing certificate is often the quickest way to capitalized on the educational investment.
+While on-campus options are available at many community colleges and vocational schools across the country, an online medical billing certificate program is often the quickest way to capitalize on the educational investment.
 A variety of universities, including brick-and-mortar institutions as well as online-only programs are available for students to choose from.
 Most universities offer certificate programs, which can typically be completed within one year of study.

 Career Outlook for Medical Billing Professionals

 While the BLS provides no data specifically on the profession of medical billing, it does provide earnings data on affiliated professions such as bookkeeping, accounting and auditing clerks and medical records and health information technicians, which might provide insight into earnings potential.
 Medical records and health information technicians can work a bit more on the patient side than strictly on the billing and accounting side, but the earnings may be comparable to those that can be expected by medical billing specialists.

 According to the BLS, medical records and health information technicians earned a mean annual wage of $40,430 in 2015, and the job growth for the profession is expected to be strong at 15 percent, which is faster than average.
 As for bookkeeping, accounting and auditing clerks, who perform similar functions as medical billing specialists, but usually in non-medical fields, the BLS lists a mean annual wage of $38,990.